Heritage Projects

 Workshops

-Workshops scheduled on February 4 and 12 will be in-person, drop-in sessions with grant managers for Art, Heritage, and Preservation Projects on hand to answer your questions.
+On February 4, 5, and 19, program managers of all Projects grants will be on hand to answer your questions at the locations listed.
 You do not need to register for these sessions.

-Note: February 7 will be a panel discussion of Heritage Projects recipients and cover a range of topics such as project planning and tips for applicants.
-February 26 will be an Office Hours session and, while there will be no formal presentation, the grant manager will be on hand to answer any questions ahead of the March 12 application deadline.
+Note: February 6 will be a panel discussion of Heritage Projects recipients and cover a range of topics such as project planning and tips for applicants.
+February 26 (remote) and March 6 (Renton Library) will be Office Hours sessions and, while there will be no formal presentation, the grant manager will be on hand to answer any questions ahead of the March 11 application due date.

 Watch this step-by-step application guide video to assist you in the application process.